 - usually come from government bodies but they may also be from not-for-profit organisations that have an interest in the field in question

-Panels work with challenge owners to evaluate proposals and advise the Open Standards Board on how they meet the needs described in a challenge.
+The open standards community works with challenge owners to evaluate proposals and make comments on GitHub.
+The challenge owner can use this information to advise the Open Standards Board on how the standard meets the needs described in a challenge.

 Open Standards Board